This Policy was published and took effect on 20 August, 2018.

 How do we collect personal data?

-What are the lawful basis for processing personal data?
+What is the lawful basis for processing personal data?

 In processing your personal data in connection with the purposes and uses set out in this policy, we may rely on one or more of the following legal bases, depending on the circumstances: